 - Keep the heat at medium low and add half of your greens (or as much as you can fit in your pot) and chicken stock.
 Cook them down until you can add the rest of the greens to the pot.

-- Transfer greens using a slotted spoon to a serving platter, top with crispy bacon, and be transported right to the Great American South!
+- Transfer greens using a slotted spoon to a serving platter, top with your crispy bacon, and be transported right to the Great American South!

 - Prep Time: 25 minutes